 Intercollegiate Meat Judging

 The first Intercollegiate Meat Judging Team in Cisco College history began in 2014, and is a large priority for the Agriculture Department.
 During the inaugural season the team recorded four TOP FIVE team finishes out of the six contests finishing as high as 3rd place at the American Royal in Omaha, Nebraska, and had a cache of TOP TEN individual awards.
-The 2015 team is off to a great start with several TOP TEN Individual awards, a TOP TEN Individual at Nationals, and five TOP FIVE team finishes for the season.
+The 2015 team finished with several TOP TEN Individual awards, a TOP TEN Individual at Nationals, and five TOP FIVE team finishes for the season.
 The 2016 season begins with the Texas Tech Invitational on 1/8-1/9 and the National Western Stock Show in Denver, CO on 1/17.

 What is Meat Judging?